 We have also estimated how long it may be before major investment is required to refurbish and/or improve defences.
 This has enabled us to predict how long it may be possible to continue to use public funding to contribute towards maintenance of defences or to making improvements to the defences.
-See background documents for further information on public funding and maintenance by the EA.
+(See Supporting Information for further information on public funding and maintenance by the Environment Agency)

 One effect of continuing to maintain and/or improve the defences on their existing line is that internationally important habitat is being lost as the sea level rises.
-Over the next 20 years, depending on the amount of sea level rise that occurs, between 300 and 600 hectares of inter-tidal habitat is likely to be lost due to coastal squeeze.
-The lower amount will likely be lost if sea level continues on the current trend and it will be closer to the upper amount if sea level rise accelerates.
+Over the next 20 years, depending on the amount of sea level rise that occurs, between 300 and 500 hectares of inter-tidal habitat is likely to be lost due to coastal squeeze.
+The lower amount is likely to be lost if sea level rise continues on the current trend; it will be closer to the upper amount if sea level rise accelerates.

-One method of compensating for the loss of habitat from coastal squeeze is the managed realignment of defences in locations where it is suitable.
-These projects can involve construction of new defences, which provide protection for property, and some land is used for habitat creation.
+One method of compensating for the loss of habitat from coastal squeeze is the managed realignment of defences.
+In locations where it is suitable these projects can involve construction of new, shorter defences, which provide protection for property, and some land outside the new defences is used for habitat creation.
 We are currently working with communities and landowners on managed realignment projects in the estuary which should provide most of the 300 hectares required to meet the amount of habitat predicted to be lost in the next 20 years with the current sea level rise trend.
 Managed realignment projects are only taken forward with the agreement of land and property owners.
-See background documents for further information on managed realignment.
+(See Supporting Information for further information on managed realignment)